The kwbuildproject command runs the integration build analysis and performs the following stages:

 You must have read and write permissions on this directory.

 |--url http://<klocwork_server_host>:<klocwork_server_port>/<server_project>||URL for the project.
 The arguments identify where the project and the Klocwork Server are located.
 Use https:// if a secure Klocwork Server connection has been configured.
 This option synchronizes the configuration, such as checkers, metric and knowledge base settings, located on the server with the specified project.|

 |--use-fbkb <file>||-k||use the specified knowledge base file for C/C++ projects.
 You can use this option multiple times in one command line.|

 use the specified knowledge base file as a lower-priority file during a knowledge base update.
 Records from this file will be added to the new file only if more recent comparable records do not exist.
 Use this option when you have an automatically generated knowledge base file for a previous version of your source code.
 This allows you to speed up the issue detection process.
 However, results will not be as accurate.

-A BR tag was used here in the original source.
 You can specify multiple instances of this option on one command line.

 |--verbose||-v||print verbose information about program execution, which can help to troubleshoot errors|

 |--version||display version information|

 When you run the kwbuildproject command, the system generates an exit code.
 The following table lists the conditions that cause each exit code.